tien-tq200540/Grid-Based-Placement-System/README.md

 * When you click on the screen, a square block is placed but automatically snaps to the nearest grid intersection.
 * Uses Unity Gizmo to demonstrate the grid in a simplest way.
 * Double-check: Ensure there are no other objects at that location before allowing placement.
+* Ghost Preview: Render a semi-transparent object that follows the mouse cursor, allowing the player to see where the object will be placed before releasing the mouse button.